holaphil/amazing-maple-e08ae/src/pages/index.md

       **It was time to time to build my own house.**

       Take a tour by simply scrolling down or selecting any of the nav items above.
 Lastly, as with any new house, there is plenty of work to do.
-My apologies if something is out of place or broken – I will fix it in due time!
+      Conversely, if you encounter any issues, contact me here so I can fix it.

       *PS Continuing the house analogy, you need tools to build.
 I built